Deep Time Real Time: The 2025 Alastair Swayn Legacy Exhibition

 Deep Time Real Time features creative works and research from Fayen d'Evie, Stuart Geddes and Žiga Testen, Alicia Frankovich, Emma Jackson, Farzin Lotfi-Jam, Nicholas Mangan and Cameron Allan McKean, Joel Sherwood Spring and Simulaa.

 Creative direction by Fleur Watson.
 Co-curated by André Bonnice, Anna Jankovic and Fleur Watson.
 Exhibition design by Simulaa.
 Graphic design by Stuart Geddes and Žiga Testen.
-Access consultancy by Access Lab and Library (ALL).
+Access consultancy by Access Lab & Library (ALL).

 This exhibition is produced by RMIT Culture in partnership with the RMIT School of Architecture & Urban Design and with the assistance of The Swayn Gallery of Australian Design.
 Find out more at alastairswaynfoundation.org.
 Also supported by the Victorian Government, with core specimens supplied by the State Drill Core Library.